Cristina-Becheru/happy-tails/README.md

 ### Deployment
--GitHub Pages:
+GitHub Pages:

 1. If you don't already have a GitHub account, sign up for one.

-2.Find the repository for [Happy Tails] (https://cristina-becheru.github.io/happy-tails/).
+2.Find the repository for [Happy Tails](https://cristina-becheru.github.io/happy-tails/).

 3.In your GitHub repository, go to the "Settings" tab.